siamiz88/-GameGraphics-_Homework1/Readme.md

 ## procedure
-1. Download the files in this repository and unzip the OpenGLES_HW1.zip. (password is required.
-Check the klas information.)
+1. Download the files in this repository and unzip the OpenGLES_HW1.zip.
+(Password is required.
+Please check the klas information.)
 2. Follow the instructions provided by GG_HW1_guide.pdf
 3. Invest your time to achieve the goal!